 Thus, the relationship between the profit earned during a period and the value of the net assets invested can be helpful for many of us.

-Does that mean the Income statement is not important?
+Does that mean the Income statement is not essential?

 Of course, not.
-The income statement would be the most important if you want to evaluate a business's performance or ascertain your tax liability.
+The income statement will be the most important if you want to evaluate a business's performance or ascertain your tax liability.

 The income statement (Profit and loss account) measures and reports how much profit a business has generated over time.
-It is, therefore, an immensely important financial statement for many users.
-It simply shows the total revenue generated during a particular reporting period and deducts the total expenses incurred in generating that revenue.
+It is, therefore, an essential financial statement for many users.
+It simply shows the total revenue generated during a particular reporting period and deducts the expenses incurred in generating that revenue.